Aamir-Meman/hello-world/README.md

 # hello-world
-This is a new repository by @Aamir-Meman.
+This is a new repository by @Aamir-Meman.Today's weather is cold